digital-preservation-is-people/digital-preservation-is-people.github.io/_posts/2020-01-26-support-the-52Fund.md

 ## Leadership in our community

-Leadership in our community -- ultimately, the entire GLAM sector is the strength, sympathy, and empathy, of each of our members.
-It relies on individuals of all backgrounds to push back, and upwards, and to call-out the behaviors of those with leadership in their title.
+Leadership in our community -- ultimately, the entire GLAM sector is the strength, sympathy, and empathy of each of our members.
+It relies on individuals of all backgrounds to push back, and upwards, and to call out the behaviors of those with leadership in their title.
 To call out the behaviors of organizations that have leadership in their mandate and are failing to demonstrate that.
 That is what we mean by 'leadership by nature'.
 Often,